-The program helps to ensure decision-makers, from the local to the international level, are taking advantage of new approaches and technology in order to deliver risk information to more people faster, cheaper, and with greater functionality.
+The initiative helps to ensure decision-makers, from the local to the international level, are taking advantage of new approaches and technology in order to deliver risk information to more people faster, cheaper, and with greater functionality.
 The Innovation Lab also collaborates closely with other GFDRR initiatives, such as the financial protection and hydromet teams, to advance the use of risk information.

-- " National-level risk profiles have been developed and rolled out in Africa, Central Asia, South Asia, and Europe. - " In Sub-Saharan Africa, risk assessments and profiles are underway for nine countries, with an additional five in the Southwest Indian Ocean Islands already launched. - " These risk assessments provide valuable information on the risks from earthquake, flood, drought, volcano, and landslides to aid decision-makers in better understanding their risk to support sustainable development.
+- National-level risk profiles have been developed and rolled out in Africa, Central Asia, and Europe. - In Sub-Saharan Africa, the first phase focused on five countries: Ethiopia, Kenya, Niger, Senegal, and Uganda. - These risk assessments provide valuable information on the risks from earthquake, flood, drought, volcano, and landslides to aid decision-makers in better understanding their risk to support sustainable development.